gugarosp/gugarosp/README.md

 <img src="images/header.png" />

 # About Me
-Hi, my name is <strong>Gustavo Pereira</strong> and I'm a developer of captivating and interactive interfaces that provide users great experiences, with more than 20 years of experience in developing websites and web applications.
-I am always looking for new technologies and trends to improve my skills and deliver high-quality projects.
+Hi, my name is <strong>Gustavo Pereira</strong> and I'm a developer of captivating and interactive interfaces that provide users great experiences.
+With more than 20 years of experience in developing websites and web applications, I'm always looking for new technologies and trends to improve my skills and deliver high-quality projects.

 # Stacks
 <div>